richardvanthof/Enigmini-cracker/README.md

 > The resulting plain text is `IK KEN GEEN ANDERE LANDEN, ZELFS AL BEN IK ER GEWEEST.` Which is a lyric from a song with the title 'Liefs uit London.'
 Therefore the answer is 'Liefs uit London.'

 2. Given is the same configuration as assignment 1 but the rotors and reflectors are different.
 Give the title: `0ULW2BHR3SJALF5P2FWCYONLHPFW7YZN84UPQWNKMTYIEYTYN2QE63SJBLFV6SQE9Y27E2`

+> The resultig plaintext is `ALS ER EEN WEDSTRIJD ZOU ZIJN VOOR FRUIT.
+EN ZE DEELDEN MEDAILLES UIT` which is a lyric from a song titled 'Banaan'.
+Therefore 'Banaan' is the answer.

-4. Given is the same configuration as assignment 2, but the keymap is different.
+3. Given is the same configuration as assignment 2, but the keymap is different.
 The plugboard is empty.
 Give the title:
 ```
 7RBNG4ACEK83YHUZLODARRHEZ3WT8URC4EC3XAQR448CW7NZK434K977B36D7ZEZRBU6PKCCXDSUC4E6QXZ7FZRVYOCEJK3N8AOTEUR44O6Q6AJH4UZ4ONAB8RUEGHEAZPULMBO7RBIQUTKW78JJCWMKWOCSH6O73YONBV644CEDABR44CDYLR7HUUEC2XS6HIU7L03NBRLJ3CCUP
 ```

-4. The Enigmini has been reconfigured using a new reflector and keymap and also two new rotors.
+1. The Enigmini has been reconfigured using a new reflector and keymap and also two new rotors.
 The plugboard is empty.
 What can't be missing in this assignment?
 And what's the answer to the question?
 ```plaintext
 ## Answer format:
 Answer#1: ...